2025 NYC Symposium | September 10th

 85 West Street, New York City

-VOICES New York City Symposium on Wednesday, September 10th is presented in collaboration with our 9/11 Partners and professionals who have devoted their careers to assisting those impacted by 9/11.
+VOICES New York City Symposium on Wednesday, September 10th was presented in collaboration with our 9/11 Partners and professionals who have devoted their careers to assisting those impacted by 9/11.

-The September 10th program underscores VOICES mission to provide long-term support for victims’ families, responders, and survivors and offer important updates on ongoing issues, including mental health and medical care, litigation, and compensation.
-The event allows the 9/11 Community to gather in advance of the Anniversary.
+The program underscored VOICES mission to provide long-term support for victims’ families, responders, and survivors, while offering important updates on ongoing issues including mental health, medical care, litigation, and compensation.
+The day also created an opportunity for the 9/11 Community to gather in advance of the Anniversary.

 September 10th Schedule